October 9, 2023

 Other Questions to Ask Before Refinancing

-You must remember refinancing only makes sense in certain situations.
+Refinancing only makes sense in certain situations.
 As you determine whether it's the right time to refinance, also consider these questions.

 - Are you close to paying off your original car loan?
 If you're close, getting a new loan may not be beneficial to you.